 Coping with Social Distancing and COVID-19

 Hello, are you hanging in there?
 How are you coping with social distancing so far?
-A week has gone by since we wrote Your Ultimate Guide to COVID-19, and the number of coronavirus news stories has sky-rocketed.
+Three weeks have gone by since we wrote Your Ultimate Guide to COVID-19, and the number of coronavirus news stories has sky-rocketed.
 In response, we have freshly updated our past two coronavirus posts to keep our readers in the know.

 So if you are looking for the latest details on: